Janalytics94/anomaly-detection-software/README.md

 * Further you can use the provided framework to record your own sceanrio and analyze it with this project.
 * After downloading the  data please copy it to data/raw

-### Usage

-In order to load the designated data please run *dvc repro -f* in your terminal

 ## Contact